divya-kharche/Big-Data-Indexer/README.md

 How to Use:
 1. Start the services, including redis, elastic search, kibana;
 2. Start the SpringBoot applitions, the restful api service and elastic search service;
-3. Test the work flow, through Postman and Kibana Dev Tools a.Postman.
+3. Test the work flow, through Postman and Kibana Dev Tools.
+a.
+Postman.
    E-tag test.
    Token test, choose Auth 2.0 and send request to Google Token Server; then, use the id_token to replace the evn var {google-id_token}.
    CRUD/ GET/ POST/ PATCH/ PUT/ DELETE.
 b.
 Elastic Search/ Kibana.
    CRUD.
    Get object with specific conditions.
 After this, Run the start.sh to start all the necessary services.